insin/nwb/docs/Configuration.md

-# Configuration

-## nwb config file
+## Configuration

-By default, nwb will look for an `nwb.config.js` file in the current working directory for configuration.
+nwb will look for an `nwb.config.js` file in the current working directory for project-specific configuration.

-You can also specify a different configuration file using the `--config` option when running a command.

 This file should export either a configuration object or a function which creates a configuration object.
 In the case of a function, it will be called *after* nwb has ensured the appropriate `NODE_ENV` environment variable has been set for the command being run.

+(You can also specify a different configuration file using the `--config` option when running a command)

+### Configuration Object Fields

+The object exported or returned by your nwb config can use the following fields.

-### `type`: `String` (required)
+#### `type`: `String` (required)

 This field is used to determine which type of module nwb is working with when a generic builds command like `build` are run.
 It must be one of: